trimble-oss/website-modus.trimble.com/content/components/web/navbars/styles.md

 - Display the Help menu when clicked or tapped.
 - Clicking or tapping outside of this menu will close the menu.

+Based on [User Assistance Foundations](/foundations/user-assistance/), following help menu layouts are recommended:

+- Six categories with icons and supporting text.
+- Six categories with icons only.

+ADD ILLUSTRATIONS

+If the product does not support a category, omit it.

+An expanded category (with icons) should be set up as follows:

+ADD ILLUSTRATIONS

 #### Applications

 - On hover, display a tooltip reading "Applications."